core-wg/resource-directory/draft-ietf-core-resource-directory.md

 address may be a well-known multicast address, i.e. directory servers are found by simply sending GET requests to that well-known multicast address (see {{discovery}}).

+Constrained nodes configured in large batches may be configured for an anycast address for the RD.
+Each target network environment in which some of these preconfigured nodes are to be brought up is then configured with a route for this anycast address that leads to an RD that is appropriate for the environment.

 As some of these sources are just (more or less educated) guesses, endpoints MUST make use of any error messages to very strictly rate-limit requests to